mathparracho/podioToExcel/README.md

 Then, filling your credentials accordingly, run the function "runThisFunction()" to start the wrapper.

-Now the excel files will be generated in the root folder at your drive's account.
+Now the excel files will be generated in the root folder at your Drive's account.

 Please read the comments in the first section of the "get_datav2.gs" to run everything right and get all data.